Sky Island: Plot summary

 The three protagonists manage to escape from the Blues; penetrating the Great Fog Bank that separates the island's halves and meeting its strange inhabitants, they reach the pink side of the island.
 The Pink Country is a much friendlier and more relaxed place than the blue side, with cheerful residents.
 In contrast with the Blues, the Pinkies are ruled by a queen, who is required by law to live very modestly, in poverty, in order to assure that her authority to rule will not cause her to become arrogant.
 The visitors get a better reception, since they are rather pink in color themselves, albeit of a sadly wan and pale shade.
 Unfortunately, however, the laws of the Pink Country regarding strangers are ambiguous, and the Pinkies interpret them to require that all strangers must be thrown off the edge of Sky Island.
 At the edge of the island, just as the Pinkies are about to fulfill the law, Polychrome, the daughter of the rainbow who already knows Button Bright from The Road to Oz, descends from the rainbow to rescue him and his friends.
-She helps Tormaline, the Queen of the Pinkies, to re-interpret the law in a way which allows the strangers to stay.
-Polychrome also discovers another quirk in the Pinkies' law: whichever person in the kingdom who has the lightest skin shall be Queen.
+She helps Tormaline, the Queen of the Pinkies, re-interpret the law in a way which allows the strangers to stay.
+Polychrome also discovers another quirk in the Pinkies' law: whichever person in the kingdom has the lightest skin shall be Queen.
 Since Trot's skin is paler than Tormaline's, Trot becomes Queen of the Pinkies.
 (Tormaline is delighted to yield to Trot and become an ordinary citizen free from the requirement of poverty).

 Trot then uses her new power as Queen to mount an invasion of the Blue Country in order to recover the magic umbrella from the Boolooroo.
 Cap'n Bill gets captured in battle, and the Boolooroo vows to patch him immediately.
 The only available "patching partner" is a goat, so Cap'n Bill faces the terrifying prospect of becoming a human/goat patch.
 Trot must enter the Blue City to rescue him, using a ring of invisibility to conceal herself.
-Ultimately, with help from a Pinkie-witch, and a friendly Blueskin citizen (there is one), and the goat itself, she manages to rescue Cap'n Bill, and captures the Boolooroo.
+Ultimately, with help from a Pinkie-witch, a friendly Blueskin citizen (there is one), and the goat itself, she manages to rescue Cap'n Bill and capture the Boolooroo.
 With the Boolooroo removed from command, the blue army stands down, peace is declared, and Trot becomes "Booloorooess" of the Blues as well as Queen of the Pinkies.
 The three travelers then return home, more than a little relieved at their escape from Sky Island.